Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

 {{< alert title="Note" color="primary" >}}Functionality coming soon.{{< /alert >}}

-Products are exposed for discovery and consumption by internal and / or external consumers by setting the visibility of the product in the Marketplace.
+This topic explains how to expose products for discovery and consumption by internal and / or external consumers by setting the visibility of the product in the Marketplace.

 ## Before you start